630.474.6700

 Strategies to Protect Your Business

-For many business owners, the goal is to satisfy your spouse’s share of the marital estate without being forced to sell or liquidate the business.
+For many business owners, the goal is to satisfy their spouse’s share of the marital estate without being forced to sell or liquidate the business.
 There are several strategies to achieve this:

 • Asset Offset: The business owner can retain full ownership of the company by offering the other spouse marital assets of equivalent value, such as real estate, retirement accounts, or investments.